canada-ca/micro-acquisition/_pages/en/supplier-guide.md

 - Your name
 - Your business name (if different from your name)
 - Responses to all of the Evaluation Criteria for the opportunity you are applying for
+- "I affirm that *(fill in the blank with either*:
+1. I am Canadian and/or First Nations, Métis, Inuit or
+2. I have all the relevant work permits to work in Canada")

 Note that these requirements are marked as a pass/fail.
 You will not be graded on each but a pass is required for each item in order to be able to be considered for an opportunity.